kb-dk/SKS_tei/README.md

  </bibl>
 ```

-That was necessary, since these files had no machine-readable dates.
+That was necessary, since these files had no machine-readable
+dates.
+The data was picked up from the current http://sks.dk/, c.f.,
+[data/v1.9/ATTIC/toc.xml}(data/v1.9/ATTIC/toc.xml)